Anthropology (2018 - 2020)

 Comparative Biology of the Living Primates

-ANTH-UA 56 Prerequisite: Human Evolution (ANTH-UA 2) or permission of the instructor.
+ANTH-UA 56 Prerequisite: Human Evolution (ANTH-UA 2) or Life Science: Human Origins (CORE-UA 305) or permission of the instructor.
 Harrison, Williams.
 4 points.

 The study of the primates, our closest living relatives, is fundamental to a sound understanding of human biology and evolution.
 Surveys the anatomy and behavior of the living primates from a structural, functional, and evolutionary perspective.
 Examines different anatomical systems and behaviors: external features, the cranium, dentition and dietary behavior, postcranial anatomy and locomotor behavior, sensory and nervous systems, and reproductive anatomy.
 Emphasizes the role of comparative anatomy in functional and behavioral studies, taxonomy, and phylogenetic analyses.